Drug trafficking charges

 Drug trafficking is the manufacturing, transportation, or supply of prohibited drugs with the intention to distribute or sell them.
 It differs from simple possession, as it involves larger quantities and criminal intent to supply others.
 Trafficking can involve various substances listed under Australian drug legislation and may carry serious criminal penalties.

 Penalties for drug trafficking in Australia depend on the substance type, quantity, and individual circumstances.
 Sentences often include significant prison time, substantial fines, or both.
 More serious offences, particularly involving large quantities or organised crime, generally attract harsher penalties.
-A licensed lawyer can explain the specific penalties relevant to your situation.
+A licensed lawyer can explain the specific penalties relevant to a person's circumstances.